 5 Things to Include in a Travel Nurse Contract

-During staffing shortages, it may be in your facility’s best interest to hire travel nurses.
-They’re experienced nurses available to quickly fill urgent staffing needs.
+During staffing shortages, it may be in your facility’s best interest to hire travel nurses — experienced nurses available to quickly fill urgent staffing needs.
 Travel nurses require little training and may be ready to staff your unit with just a few weeks’ notice.

-Even if a nurse is ready to begin working, there will be administrative red tape to go through first.
+Even if a nurse is ready to begin working, they’ll have to go through administrative red tape first.
 A traveler must enter into an agreement with the facility outlining the expectations for the contract period.
 Save time getting travelers into your facility by creating a contract template with all the essential details.
-Here’s a look at what you can put in a travel nurse contract to help protect the facility and the nurse.
+Here’s a look at what you can put into a travel nurse contract to help protect the facility and the nurse.

 A travel nursing contract is a legally binding agreement that covers the terms and conditions of the working relationship for a nurse’s assignment.
-An agreement is made between the nurse, facility, and a third party (such as an agency).
-Travel agencies communicate the nurse’s requests — such as requested time off or shift preferences — to the facility.
+The nurse, facility, and a third party (such as an agency) enter into an agreement.
+Travel nurse agencies communicate the nurse’s requests — such as requested time off or shift preferences — to the facility.

 If you’re in charge of approving a travel nurse contract, be prepared to negotiate.
 You’ll also need to be familiar with what makes a travel nurse’s gig unique.